ThorstenDoherr/searchengine/SE/searchengine.md

 [[show]](#show)

 #### importresult
-<code>importresult(*Sfile*)</code>
+<code>importresult(*Sfile* [, *Lkeep9*])</code>
 declares respectively imports the result table.
 In general, the result table will be created and maintained by the SearchEngine and there is no need for importing.
 You can use the function <b>result</b> to declare a result table without the import option.
-If the <b>importresult</b> function encounters the file extension \".txt\", it first checks the existence of an already imported Foxpro table with the same name and the extension \".dbf".
+If the <b>importresult</b> function encounters any file extension other than \"\.dbf\" (i.e. \"\.txt\", \"\.csv\", \"\.tsv\"), it first checks the existence of an already imported Foxpro table with the same name and the extension \".dbf".
 An existing table will be declared as the result table.
 Otherwise, <i>Sfile</i> will be imported into a Foxpro table.
-A text file needs to be tab-delimited with a header line with column names.
+A text file should be tab-delimited with a header line with column names.
+Due to the simple structure of result files, other delimiter can also be used.
 The formatting should be the same as the text files exported with <b>export</b>.
 A result table has the following fields and format:

 **searched** - integer - record numbers of the search table (not counting the header) referring to search terms
 **found** - integer - record numbers of the base table  (not counting the header) referring to candidates